The health benefits of garlic have been reaped for centuries.

 12) Garlic Could Assist in Maintaining a Healthy Brain

 Garlic is known to reduce the LDL levels and thus helps in the reduction of atherosclerosis and cardiovascular protective function.
 One of the causes of Alzheimer’s is reactive oxygen species, which are chemically active agents.

 Garlic active organosulfur chemical compounds such as S-allyl-cysteines and Aged garlic extract have shown neuron protective properties.
 This antioxidant property of garlic may help maintain healthy brain cells (31).

-The gist: Due to antioxidant properties, the brain protection function of garlic has been proposed.
+Due to antioxidant properties, the brain protection function of garlic has been proposed.

 13) Garlic Could Provide Help in Diabetes Management

 Garlic reduced pancreatic cell injury, oxidative stress, and pathological changes in laboratory-induced type 1 diabetes in rats (32).